 It’s worth the perilous journey: carved across the rock is an enormous single whale, which was documented by W.D.
 Campbell in 1899 as being forty one feet in length.
 Some of the carving is hard to make out – the fin is the most obvious – but the entire outline of the whale can be seen.

-Also documented by W. D. Campbell, the engravings here include a large whale within which is a man, a man and a purpoise-like figure (Figure 2, below).
-Nearby sites include a faint carving of an emu (Figure 1) and another large whale (Figure 3).
+Also documented by W. D. Campbell, the engravings here include a large whale within which is a man, another male figure and a purpoise-like figure (Figure 2, below).
+Near these engravings are a faint carving of an emu (Figure 1) and another large whale (Figure 3).

 Waratah Trig and Paddys Castle

-Nearing the end of the Waratah Track, a bushwalking trail leads to the Waratah Trig, and another vantage point over Coal and Candle Creek.
+Near the end of the Waratah Track, a bushwalking pad leads to the an old trig station, another vantage point over Coal and Candle Creek.

 In the distance you can see Yeomans Bay to the right and Cottage Point at the junction of Coal & Candle Creek and Cowan Creek to the left.